Meziano/tutorial-001/readme.md

 ![The project's structure](images/project-structure.png)

 ###  The parent project
-The best way to have this structure is to let maven generate the projects executing by executing the following Maven goal:
+The best way to have this structure is to let maven generate the projects by executing the following Maven goal:
 ```
 mvn archetype:generate -DgroupId=de.meziane.ms \
 -DartifactId=tutorial-001 \